- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Tooth extraction

 How much you will have to pay depends on the condition of the tooth and whether or not you will need sedation.
+This cost can vary between $200 and $700.

 Diagnostic casts

 You might be asked to use a tongue depressor.
-That will ensure that your mouth is at its most relaxed state.
+That will ensure that your mouth is in its most relaxed state.
 This is vital for assessing your bite.
 Your jaw will be moved to a central position.

 A silicone or wax mold will be made of your teeth.
 It will be sent to a lab, where it will be converted to a mold of dental stone.

 It will be placed in a machine to mimic the movement of your jaw.
-This way the dentist will know what shape the denture has to take.
+This way, the dentist will know what shape the denture has to take.

 Dental X-rays